robsontenorio/vue-api-query/docs/content/en/configuration.md

 ## Creating the Domain Models

 Now let's create our domain models that extends the base model.
-You can create as many models as you like.
+We can create as many models as you like.

 Each model must implement:
 - `resource` - The resource route of the model.